ARM mbed OS is a platform operating system for the internet of things.

 Offers a quick guide, installation guide and full developer guide for mbed OS, along with code samples and links to other relevant sources.

 Contributing to mbed OS

 Information on developing your own libraries for use in mbed devices, as well as items such as licensing to keep in mind during development.

 Requesting documentation changes

-If you find something wrong with the documentation, or you think something should be added to them:
+If you find something wrong with the documentation or you think something should be added:

 - You can publish a post on the mbed forum.
 Please give loads of information so that we know exactly what you need: link to the page, quote of the original, what you think is wrong and what you think is right.

 - You can do a pull request against the GitHub source of these docs.
 Edit the text to your liking, and send the request.
 We'll review it as soon as we can.